GustavoRSSilva/gustavorssilva.github.io/_posts/2018-02-21-from-web-apps-to-dapps.markdown

 #### Where can I see a list of available DApps ?
 You can find the list of available DApps on <a href="https://www.stateofthedapps.com/" target="\_blank">stateofthedapps.com</a>

 Hopefully this brief introduction will get you interested in starting learning more about DApps.
-If you want to start developing on Ethereum I would recommend for you to start with <a href="https://cryptozombies.io/" target="\_blank">CryptoZombies</a>, a funny and interactive game.
+If you want to start developing on Ethereum I would recommend you to start with <a href="https://cryptozombies.io/" target="\_blank">CryptoZombies</a>, a funny and interactive game.